jason-ezenwa/zen-api/README.md

 - Knowledge of Typescript
 - Knowledge of using MongoDB
 - Knowledge of unit testing
+- A Maplerad account
+- Knowledge of redis

 ### Getting Started
 To get started: